A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Introduction

 The b-SYK model Hamiltonian is

 where $a^A$ is a Majorana fermion in set $A$ whereas $a^B$ is one in set $B$.
 There are $N_A$ and $N_B$ fermions in the two sets, respectively.
 The distribution of the couplings follows

 We show that the b-SYK model has an asymptotic conformal symmetry in the large-$N_{\chi}$ limit with tunable scaling dimensions --- the scaling dimensions are a function of the relative sizes of the $A$ and $B$ sets.
-By exploring the level statistics in finite-size realizations of the system, we infer that the b-SYK system has an additional $Z_2$ symmetry compared to the SYK system when the two sets contain equal numbers of Majorana fermions.
+By exploring the level statistics in finite-size realizations of the system, we infer that the b-SYK system has an additional $\Ztwo$ symmetry compared to the SYK system when the two sets contain equal numbers of Majorana fermions.

-The organization of the paper is as follows.
-In Sec.~\ref{sec:conformal} we study the large-$N_{\chi}$ limit of the theory: in Sec.~\ref{sec:twopoint} we consider the two-point correlator and the scaling dimensions, whereas in Sec.~\ref{sec:freeenergy} we present the mean-field free energy.
+In Sec.~\ref{sec:conformal} we study the large-$N_{\chi}$ limit of the theory, deriving relations for the two-point correlator and the scaling dimensions.
 In Sec.~\ref{sec:LevelStats} we study the level statistics of the b-SYK Hamiltonian and of the Hamiltonian interpolating between b-SYK and SYK.
 The findings of the paper and their context are discussed in Sec.~\ref{sec:results}